At BMW Group, the privacy of personal information is important. This document sets out the Privacy and Credit Information Policy of:

 There may be occasions when BMW or BMWAF collects personal information from other sources including:

 BMW Dealers or brokers, each other and other companies which are part of the BMW Group, service providers and business partners such as our roadside assistance and accident management provider, fleet services provider, insurance providers and recruitment service providers and publicly maintained records.

 Generally, BMW and BMWAF only collect personal information from sources other than you if it is unreasonable or impracticable to collect the personal information from you.

 In addition to personal information generally, BMWAF also collects credit information from a range of sources including:

-directly from you or from someone acting on your behalf (such as when you submit information to BMWAF as part of BMWAF’s credit application or assessment processes) from CRBs or other credit providers from publically available sources and from BMWAF’s own records, from which BMWAF derive information it considers relevant, such as internally generated credit scores, assessments, summaries or evaluations.
+directly from you or from someone acting on your behalf (such as when you submit information to BMWAF as part of BMWAF’s credit application or assessment processes), from CRBs or other credit providers from publicly available sources, and from BMWAF’s own records, from which BMWAF derives information it considers relevant, such as internally generated credit scores, assessments, summaries or evaluations.